ssyim/ssyim.github.io/_pages/2_research.md

 To this end, Sung develops and utilizes a diverse set of systems/synthetic biology tools including high-throughput DNA synthesis and sequencing technologies, massively parallel reporter assays, DNA-based cellular recording systems, and cell-free expression systems to study and engineer diverse microbes and natural/synthetic microbial communities.

-Specifically, Sung has contributed to several technological innovations in the systems/synthetic biology area, including
+Several technological innovations that Sung has contributed to in the area include,
 * temporal recording of biological/digital information into the genomes of living cells
 * multiplex characterizations of gene regulatory elements across diverse microbes
 * expanding bacterial carbon substrate range towards raw biomass for biomanufacturing